Privacy Policy

 • providing access would be likely to prejudice certain operations by or on behalf of an enforcement body or an enforcement body requests that access not be provided on the grounds of national security.

-Dealing with us anonymously or using a pseudonym
+Where lawful and practicable, you may interact with us anonymously or using a pseudonym (e.g., general enquiries).

 Without your consent we will not collect information about you that reveals your racial or ethnic origin, political opinions, religious or philosophical beliefs or affiliation, membership of professional or trade association, membership of a trade union, details of health, disability, sexual orientation, or criminal record.
 Should we ever undertake direct marketing, we will only use or disclose your sensitive information with your consent.